elSomewhere/song_v_agent_4/data/style.md

 **Summary of the drawing style:**

-> “Create a still image with Tarkovsky-esque, contemplative framing and Satoshi Kon’s vivid yet clean anime artistry—rich colors, precise lines, and subtle surreal flourishes that blur the line between reality and dream.”
+> “Create a still image with Tarkovsky-esque, contemplative framing and gritty retro–sci-fi manga style, combined with Satoshi Kon’s vivid yet clean anime artistry—rich colors, precise lines, and subtle surreal flourishes that blur the line between reality and dream.”